mbucchia/OpenXR-Toolkit/FAQ.md

 Yes, even the NVIDIA Image Scaling (NIS) will work on non-NVIDIA cards, and AMD's FSR will work on non-AMD cards.

-Foveated rendering requires additional support, see See [index#supported-graphics-cards](supported graphics cards).
+Foveated rendering requires additional support, see See [supported graphics cards](index#supported-graphics-cards).

 ## Q: Does the OpenXR Toolkit work with OpenGL or Vulkan.